-Course is subject to the availability of faculty.
+The course is subject to the availability of faculty.
 Students wishing to take an independent directed study must fill out the Directed Studies Application Form and have it completed by the faculty member most relevant to the nature of the topic.
 The course can be taken twice for variable credit for no more than five credit hours total.
 The faculty director will work with the student to select a reading list, projects, and evaluations appropriate to the topic and the credit level chosen.

-SPC 4958 - Senior Seminar in Communication (Capstone)
+SPC 4958 - Senior Communication Capstone